charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

 **NOTE**: _If you have not done so already, please first read the [Docker Overview](DockerOverview.html)._

+The opening sections of this assignment are very important, but if you have done them already, and just want to skip to the core part of the assignement, go [here](#core-assignment).

 ## Docker Install

 Install the [Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/) on Ubuntu.